tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 In TLS 1.3, the server's SCT information is carried in an extension in the CertificateEntry.

-#### Server Certificate Selection
+#### Certificate Selection

-The following rules apply to the certificates sent by the server:
+The following rules apply to the certificates sent by the client or server:

 - The certificate type MUST be X.509v3 {{RFC5280}}, unless explicitly negotiated otherwise (e.g., {{RFC7250}}).

-- The end-entity certificate MUST allow the key to be used for signing with a signature scheme indicated in the client's "signature_algorithms" extension (see {{signature-algorithms}}).
+- The end-entity certificate MUST allow the key to be used for signing with a signature scheme indicated in the peer's "signature_algorithms" extension (see {{signature-algorithms}}).
 That is, the digitalSignature bit MUST be set if the Key Usage extension is present, and the public key (with associated restrictions) MUST be compatible with some supported signature scheme.

+- If the peer sent a "certificate_authorities" extension, at least one of the certificates in the certificate chain SHOULD be issued by one of the listed CAs.

+The following rules additionally apply to certificates sent by the client:

+- If the CertificateRequest message contained a non-empty "oid_filters" extension, the end-entity certificate MUST match the extension OIDs that are recognized by the client, as described in {{oid-filters}}.

+The following rules additionally apply to certificates sent by the server:

-- The "server_name" {{RFC6066}} and "certificate_authorities" extensions are used to
-  guide certificate selection.
+- The "server_name" {{RFC6066}} extension is used to guide certificate selection.
 As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension when the server is identified by name.

-All certificates provided by the server MUST be signed by a signature algorithm advertised by the client, if it is able to provide such a chain (see {{signature-algorithms}}).
+All certificates provided by the sender MUST be signed by a signature algorithm advertised by the peer, if it is able to provide such a chain (see {{signature-algorithms}}).
 Certificates that are self-signed or certificates that are expected to be trust anchors are not validated as